-- Describe the importance of macro and micro nutrients its importance in human body - Write down the nutritional requirement and challenges of differ age groups through life cycle. - Write down the role nutrition played during pregnancy and lactation. - Describe the physiological changes which take place through life cycle
+- Describe the importance of macro and micro nutrients its importance in human body - Understand the nutritional requirement and challenges of differ age groups through life cycle. - Write down the role nutrition played during pregnancy and lactation. - Describe the physiological changes which take place through lifecycle